 Scope of this policy

-This policy sets out our approach to equal opportunities and the avoidance of discrimination in the workplace.
+This policy sets out our approach to equal opportunities and the avoidance of discrimination at work.
 It applies to all aspects of working with and for us, including the working relationships with:

 It applies to all of our staff and also informs our development of policies and procedures and our operational practices.